a-martyn/resnet/README.md

 | ResNet | 44 | 7.17 | 7.38 |
 | ResNet | 56 | 6.97 | 7.33 |

-\* These figures are approximate readings from Figure 6. as they aren't provided by the original paper.
+\* approximate readings from Figure 6.

 Classification error on the CIFAR-10 test set.
-All methods are with data augmentation.
 The lowest test error achieved across all training epochs is reported.

-The best test error reproduced for plain networks is approximately equivalent to the original paper.

-The best test error reproduced for residual networks is 0.36% higher than cited in the original paper.

-For the 20 layer residual network in this implementation we observe a test error 0.75% below that reported in the original paper.
+The best test error reproduced for plain networks is approximately equivalent to the original paper and 0.36% higher than cited in the original paper for resnets.
+For the 20-layer resnet we observe a test error 0.75% below that reported in the original paper.

-This implementations seems to yield notably higher variance in test error prior to epoch 81 when the learning rate is 0.1.
-After this point the learning rate is reduced to 0.01 and the variance decreases.

 ## Summary